NicholeKing/PhotoshopScripts/README.md

 Navigate to your Applications and open the Photoshop folder.

-Go into the Defaults folder > enter the Scripts folder > paste the file in (you will need to give permission).
+Go into the Presets folder > enter the Scripts folder > paste the file in (you will need to give permission).

 Start up Photoshop (or restart if you already had it open) and go to File > Scripts and you will see the new script there.